edmunds/edmunds.github.io/_posts/2020-05-27-Amundsen-Programmatic-Descriptions.md

 They can also be affiliated with "programmatic tags".
 More on this later

-Below you can see the graphical visual of the one-to-many relationship between programmatic descriptions and tables.
+Below you can see the visual of the one-to-many relationship between programmatic descriptions and tables from the Neo4j webui.
 Each blue circle is a programmatic description which has a unique key that is derived from the description_source attribute.
 This way you can update existing programmatic description fields.

 ![A neo4j Query of Programmatic Descriptions (in blue).]({{site.baseimagesurl}}/amundsen-programmatic/image_2.png)